The reports of the death of the Bay Area's arts ecosystem, to paraphrase Mark Twain, are greatly exaggerated.

 Jason Ditzian picked up on this thread in his Bold Italic piece.
 The Bay Area's arts ecosystem will go the way of the dinosaurs "unless the unthinkable happens, and dot-com companies follow the lead of granddaddy Hewlett and toss a few crumbs to us starving artists."

 I'd politely encourage the region's starving artists not to hold their breath and to stockpile what remaining crumbs they have.

 With a few exceptions, like Jerry Yang and Akiko Yamazaki's $25 million gift to the Asian Art Museum in San Francisco, the region's tech elite just aren't that into the arts, leaving institutional funders to shoulder the burden.

 Compound this reality with Trott's comment that "the high cost of living continues to threaten Bay Area artists and arts organizations with displacement," and you can see why the folks at Rainin felt compelled to undertake a thorough strategic reevaluation.

 So what tangible changes to Rainin's grantmaking can we expect moving forward?

 Again, Bay Area artists are in luck.
-According to Trotter, Rainin is "researching fellowship models that align with our priorities and provide significant direct support to individual artists."
+According to Trott, Rainin is "researching fellowship models that align with our priorities and provide significant direct support to individual artists."
 Similarly, Rainin modified its New & Experimental Works and Open Spaces programs to "elevate the artist’s role and vision in supported projects."